hoj201/stater_presentation/PITCHME.md

 *Relevant example:*
 - Universe=(all uses of the device)
 - labels = {risky lift, safe lift}
-- sensor = offset of the x-axis from gravity and the sign of the y-component of gravity.
+- sensor = offset of the x-axis from gravity.

 Lifting your leg behind you produces the same signal as a risky lift.